-Operating activities

-The Station's policy for defining operating activities as reported on the statements of revenues, expenses, and changes in net position are those that generally result from the provision of public broadcasting and instructional technology services, and from the production of program material for distribution in those services.
-Revenues associated with, or restricted by donors to use for, capital improvements, and revenues and expenses that result from financing and investing activities are recorded as non-operating revenues.
+- (o) Operating activities-The Station's policy for defining operating activities as reported on the statements of revenues, expenses, and changes in net position are those that generally result from the provision of public broadcasting and instructional technology services, and from the production of program material for distribution in those services.
+Revenues associated with, or restricted by donors to use for, capital improvements, as well as revenues and expenses that result from financing and investing activities, are recorded as non-operating revenues. - (p) Income taxes-The Station is owned and operated by Florida State University which is a part of the State of Florida's educational system.
+Accordingly, the Station is exempt from Federal income taxes. - (q) Functional allocation of expenses-The costs of providing the various programs and other activities have been summarized on a functional basis in the statements of revenues, expenses, and changes in net position.
+Accordingly, certain costs have been allocated among program and supporting services benefited based on total personnel costs or other systematic bases. - (r) Use of estimates-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period, accordingly, results could differ from those estimates.

-Income taxes

-The Station is owned and operated by the University which is a part of the State of Florida's educational system.
-Accordingly, the Station is exempt from Federal income taxes.

-Functional allocation of expenses

-The costs of providing the various programs and other activities have been summarized on a functional basis in the statements of revenues, expenses, and changes in net position.
-Accordingly, certain costs have been allocated among program and supporting services benefited based on total personnel costs or other systematic bases.

-Use of estimates

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period, accordingly, results could differ from those estimates.

-Compensated absences

-The liability for compensated absences represents employees' accrued annual and sick leave based on length of service subject to certain limitations as defined by state statute and University policies.
+(s) Compensated absences-The liability for compensated absences represents employees' accrued annual and sick leave based on length of service subject to certain limitations as defined by state statute and University policies.